National Flower of Netherlands – Guide

 Planting Tulips: How to do it?

 Tulips are planted from bulbs.
 Here, much attention should be paid to their size, firmness, and hardness.
 Tulip bulbs should not be discolored or flaky in any way.
-They also cannot have developed small leaves and roots.
+They also cannot develop small leaves and roots.
 After their careful selection, we should proceed to plant as soon as possible.

 We recommend our article on How to Grow Tulips in Water Step by Step.